Proastio, Patras: Geography

 The farmlands are to the central part, residential homes are by the Ionian Sea and by the new highway to the east.
 Its total area is approximately 7 to 8 km^{2} and 2 km in length from west to east and 3 to 3.5 km in width from north to south.
 Its total street length is approximately 10 km of which 3 km are main streets, the rest are residential.

 History

 Proastio was entirely rural and had settlements and rural houses.
 Forests dominated the western part, by the river and in mixed areas.
 The areas compromised with olive groves and pastures as well as fruits, vegetables and other crops including tomatoes, potatoes, cucumbers, onions, watermelons, melons and others.
-In the late-1960s, the new GR-8A (Athens - Corinth - Patras) was under construction and opened to traffic in 1969.
+In the late-1960s, the EO8a road (Athens–Corinth–Patras) was under construction and opened to traffic in 1969.
 Housing developments arrived in the 1970s and the 1980s and it generated a large population growth that were building by the coast and by the highway.
 Shops were added in large numbers.